sparkdq-community/sparkdq/docs/source/built_in_checks/row_level.rst

     :header: "Check", "Description"
     :widths: 20, 80

+    ":ref:`column-less-than-check` ", "Ensures that values in one column are less than another column or expression result."
+    ":ref:`column-greater-than-check` ", "Ensures that values in one column are greater than another column or expression result."
     ":ref:`date-between-check` ", "Ensures that date column values are within a defined range."
     ":ref:`date-max-check` ", "Ensures that date column values are less than a defined maximum date."
     ":ref:`date-min-check` ", "Ensures that date column values are greater than a defined minimum date."